apache/pekko-persistence-dynamodb/README.md

 - Change directory to the directory where you installed the source (you should have a file called `build.sbt` in this directory)
 - `sbt compile` compiles the main source for project default version of Scala (2.13)
     - `sbt +compile` will compile for all supported versions of Scala
+- `sbt dockerComposeUp` will start the local DynamoDB instance
 - `sbt test` will compile the code and run the unit tests
 - `sbt testQuick` similar to test but when repeated in shell mode will only run failing tests
+- `sbt dockerComposeTest` will start the local DynamoDB instance and run the unit tests
+- `sbt dockerComposeDown` will stop the local DynamoDB instance
 - `sbt package` will build the jar
     - the jar will be built to `target` directory
 - `sbt publishLocal` will push the jars to your local Apache Ivy repository